web-work-tools/web-work-tools.github.io/_posts/content/2019-05-28-content-creation.md

 ---
 layout: page-fullwidth
-title: "Tools and Information for Content Creators"
+title: "Tools and Resources for Content Creation"
 teaser: "A curated list of tools, resources and a variety of web-apps!"
 categories: ['Content Creation']
 tags: